Class DataLakeDirectoryClient

 public com.azure.core.http.rest.Response<DataLakeDirectoryClient> renameWithResponse(String destinationFileSystem, String destinationPath, DataLakeRequestConditions sourceRequestConditions, DataLakeRequestConditions destinationRequestConditions, Duration timeout, com.azure.core.util.Context context) Moves the directory to another location within the file system.
 For more information, see the Azure Docs.Code Samples

-DataLakeRequestConditions sourceRequestConditions = new DataLakeRequestConditions() .setLeaseId(leaseId); DataLakeRequestConditions destinationRequestConditions = new DataLakeRequestConditions(); DataLakeDirectoryClient newRenamedClient = client.renameWithResponse(fileSystemName, destinationPath, sourceRequestConditions, destinationRequestConditions, timeout, new Context(key1, value1)).getValue(); System.out.println("Directory Client has been renamed");
+DataLakeRequestConditions sourceRequestConditions = new DataLakeRequestConditions() .setLeaseId(leaseId); DataLakeRequestConditions destinationRequestConditions = new DataLakeRequestConditions(); DataLakeDirectoryClient newRenamedClient = client.renameWithResponse(fileSystemName, destinationPath, sourceRequestConditions, destinationRequestConditions, timeout, new Context(key1, value1)).getValue(); System.out.println("Directory Client has been renamed");- Parameters:

 - A